ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 ==========

-With more and more data readily available, informatics is becoming increasingly important in ecology and evolution research [@jones2006], bringing new opportunities for research [Parr et al. (2011);
+With more and more data readily available, informatics is becoming increasingly important in ecology and evolution research (Jones et al.
+2006), bringing new opportunities for research (Parr et al. 2011;
-@michener2012] while also raising new challenges (Reichman, Jones, and Schildhauer 2011).
+Michener and Jones 2012) while also raising new challenges (Reichman, Jones, and Schildhauer 2011).
 It is in this spirit that we introduce the `rfishbase` package to provide programmatic access to the data available on the already widely recognized database, FishBase.\
 We believe that such tools can help take greater advantage of the data